Energy spectra of non-local internal gravity wave turbulence

 Building on these results, we derive analytically a simplified version of the kinetic equation assuming that only the ``induced diffusion'' triads contribute to the internal wave turbulent cascade.
 This kinetic equation has the structure of a diffusion equation for the wave action spectrum which results from the scale separation within the ``induced diffusion'' triads.
 We show that this kinetic equation has only one power-law steady solution, which corresponds to a 2D axisymmetric spatial energy spectrum following $E(k_\perp,k_z) \sim k_\perp^{-1} k_z^{-2}$.
 This scaling further leads to 1D energy spectra with an exponent $-2$, both as a function of the frequency and of the vertical wave number, which feature is in line with classical scaling exponents observed in the oceans~\cite{Polzin2011}.
 In parallel, a scaling $E(k_\perp) \sim k_\perp^{-3/2}$ is predicted for the 1D horizontal spatial energy spectrum.

-A complementary dimensional analysis of the simplified kinetic equation allows us to identify the prefactors of the energy spectra, which involve the constant characteristic length $\xi$, the fluid buoyancy frequency $N$ and the flux of wave action $\zeta=\varepsilon/\omega_\mathbf{k}$.
-Our analysis remarkably shows that, following from the non-locality of the energy transfers, the internal wave turbulence cascade is associated to a constant flux of wave action $\zeta$ whereas the flux of energy $\varepsilon$ is scale dependent.
+A complementary dimensional analysis of the simplified kinetic equation allows us to identify the prefactors of the energy spectra.
+Our analysis remarkably shows that, following from the non-locality of the energy transfers, the internal wave turbulence cascade is associated to an apparent constant flux of wave action.

 Owing to the importance of the assumption that we made in our analytical calculations that only ``induced diffusion'' triads contribute to the internal wave turbulence, our approach and predictions are to be validated by alternative strategies which might be numerical simulations or experiments of a genuine weakly non-linear internal wave turbulence.
 Beyond that, it will be crucial to assess the relevance of this approach to describe the small-scale oceanic dynamics, since major advances for the parameterization of the oceanic ``small scales'' in global climate models might be expected.